wotbrew/idx/README.md

 # idx

 This library provides clojure data structures (maps, sets and vectors) with on-demand secondary indexes.
+Providing alternative fast access paths to their elements.

 ## Features